francesctr4/Ymir-Engine/README.md

 ### Additional Instructions

-- The shader is currently responsible for the transformations on the gameobjects, so if you upload a model without a texture, the shader won't be enabled and the transformations won't be applied.
-To solve this apply the checker texture to the gameObject or drag a texture to enable the shader.

 - The Resource Manager is not finished for this delivery, although you can find the source files in progress (Resources classes and Importers).
 This means that all the loading of the meshes is being done by Assimp using the Assets file (it will take some time to start the engine).